De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Introduction

-where $\mu$ is the Fermi energy of the metallic phase and $2\theta_{0}$ is the non-oscillating part of the hybridization gap, and where we keep $B$ in units of cyclotron frequency.
-Smallness of the magnetic field is given by the $8\pi \theta_{0} > B$ condition, which falls in in to the experimental regime.
+where $\mu$ is the Fermi energy of the metallic phase and $2\theta_{0}$ is the non-oscillating part of the hybridization gap, $\omega_{\mathrm{B}} = \frac{eB}{mc}$ is the cyclotron frequency, $\nu = \frac{m}{2\pi}$, and $m$ is the effective mass of fermions.
+We have set $\hbar \equiv 1$ and $k_{\mathrm{B}} \equiv 1 $ everywhere throughout the text.
+Smallness of the magnetic field is given by the $8\pi \theta_{0} > \omega_{\mathrm{B}}$ condition, which falls in in to the experimental regime.
 Despite of the exponential suppression, in reality of the experiments in which $2\theta_{0} \approx 40K$ with the effective mass picked to be $m=0.2 m_{\mathrm{e}}$ (where $m_{\mathrm{e}}$ is bare electron's mass), Eq. (\ref{result1}) gives sizable contribution at small magnetic fields.
 We plot oscillating part of the torque in Fig. (\ref{fig:fig1}).
-Having presented our main results for zero temperature, in the rest of the paper we outline analytical arguments which lead to them and expand the list of our results to the non-zero temperature.
-Each step of the calculations is outlined in details in the Supplemental Material (SM) \cite{SM}.
+We note that Eq. (\ref{result1}) has been recently derived in \cite{AlloccaCooper}.
+Having presented results for zero temperature, in the rest of the paper we outline analytical arguments which lead to them and expand the list of our results to the non-zero temperature.
+Each step of the calculations is outlined in details in Appendices to the paper.